cyuanjun/CSCI323_Group30/sudoku_chloe/readme.txt

 and copy paste the path to the environment variables in your local computer and use this command to check whether tesseract is successfully installed : tesseract --version

+pip install opencv-python numpy tensorflow keras pytesseract matplotlib

+^^ need to use this command to install necessary modules